Gokulmishra/pyPrograms/README.md

 # Some random python projects and programs 🤖
-# To run py files in cmd/shell type : python <name of file>.py
+# To run py files in cmd/shell type : python name_of_file.py